chevere/docs/components/VarDump.md

 # VarDump

-The VarDump component is in charge of providing the ability to dump any variable.
-A VarDump is a class implementing [VarDumpInterface](Chevere\Interfaces\VarDump\VarDumpInterface).
+The `Chevere\Components\VarDump\VarDump` component is in charge of providing the ability to dump any variable.

 It is an alternative to [var_dump](https://www.php.net/manual/en/function.var-dump.php), but with a richer feature set including formatting for the generation of different type of documents.